Blacksujit/IntelliSense/README.md

 - **What it does**: Identifies and classifies named entities (e.g., person names, organizations) in text.
 - **Why it's important**: Enhances text analysis and information extraction capabilities.

-## 🌈 Why IntelliSense?
+## 🌈 Why QuantumLens?

-IntelliSense is not just another information tool; it's your personal AI-powered assistant designed to make your daily information processing tasks easier, faster, and more efficient.
-Here's why IntelliSense is indispensable for your day-to-day use:
+QuantumLens is not just another information tool; it's your personal AI-powered assistant designed to make your daily information processing tasks easier, faster, and more efficient.
+Here's why QuantumLens is indispensable for your day-to-day use:

 1. **Time-Saving**: Quickly summarize long articles, reports, or web pages, saving hours of reading time.
 2. **Enhanced Learning**: Generate questions from text to improve comprehension and retention of information.